frondeezee/frondeezee/README.md

 - 👋 Hi, I’m @frondeezee
 - 👀 I’m interested in ... the world and the music & videogames
 - 🌱 I’m currently learning ...
 Media Design
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... videogames companies
-- 📫 How to reach me ...
+- 📫 How to reach me ... guilermolerma@gmail.com

 <!---
 frondeezee/frondeezee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.